shashidhar0508/FastAPI_JWT/README.md

 uvicorn main:app --reload
 ```
 - From POSTMAN send the Token by selecting 'Bearer Token' in 'Authorization' and add the token in token field.
-- As we used middleware in our project for every method we the middleware will be executed first.
+- As we used middleware in our project for every method the middleware will be executed first.